 - Shop around.
-“Hotel A” may charge $199 for the room and $25 for parking but “Hotel B” next door or on the next block away may be $205 but only $15 for parking.
+“Hotel A” may charge $199 for the room and $25 for parking but “Hotel B” next door or on the next block away may cost $205 but only $15 for parking.
 Or maybe Motel C, that’s a few blocks away, doesn’t charge for parking at all.
-Take that info consideration before booking your hotel.
+Take that into consideration before booking your hotel.

 - Is a package deal available?
 Some plans that include things besides hotel may throw parking in for free or at a reduced rate, as a “perk.”